 Keeping people and local governments informed about the state of their watersheds builds a broader understanding and support for important actions and programs that protect and ensure healthy ecosystems and a safe, sustainable supply of water in Ontario.

 How Can We Build Local Watershed Resiliency With Stewardship Programs?

-Stewardship initiatives such as rural water quality programs, tree and shrub planting, agricultural best management practices, green infrastructure, backyard improvements, and wildlife habitat protection and restoration are often a simple and cost effective way to help build resiliency in our watersheds.
-Through stewardship, we can
+Through watershed plans, Conservation Authorities and their partners can develop and implement stewardship initiatives such as rural water quality programs, tree and shrub planting, agricultural best management practices, green infrastructure, backyard improvements, and wildlife habitat protection and restoration.

 - Protect and restore important wetlands and forests to prevent flooding and erosion, store excess water during intense rainfalls and capture carbon emissions;

 - Rehabilitate and restore vegetation along river courses and lakeshores in order to help manage flooding, reduce the flow of contaminated sediment, and improve water quality;

 - Conserve water and keep water flowing in the water cycle by using best management practices and watershed planning in both urban and rural watersheds;

 - Protect urban and rural green spaces for residents to enjoy and to help cool our air;